tinymce/tinymce-docs/tinydrive/configuration.md

 ### `tinydrive_google_drive_key`

-This setting enables specifying the Google Drive API key for integrating Google Drive into Tiny Drive.
+This setting enables specifying the Google Drive API key for integrating Google Drive into {{site.cloudfilemanager}}.
 For more information on how you obtain this key, refer to the [Google Drive integration guide]({{site.baseurl}}/tinydrive/integrations/googledrive-integration/).

 **Type:** `string`